Interview – Steve Harris of Iron Maiden & British Lion

 Cryptic Rock – And you have done a lot of astounding things as a musician and songwriter.
 Interestingly, you have always had a love for football and considered focusing your attention on being an athlete.
 What was the turning point when you realized that becoming a musician and following your Rock-n-Roll dreams was the direction you wanted to go?

 Steve Harris – It wasn’t really like that, because I stopped seriously playing football probably about 18 months before I started playing guitar.
 It wasn’t trading one for the other, really, at the time.
-I’m glad I chose music because obviously I can still do music, and I still do play football, but I wouldn’t be able to play professionally until age 40.
+I’m glad I chose music because obviously, I can still do music, and I still play football, but I wouldn’t be able to play professionally until age 40.
 Even then, after that you go into management or whatever.
 I think I chose the right career.
 (Laughs)

 EMI